 From time to time, we are involved in claims and legal proceedings that arise in the ordinary course of business.
 We are currently a party to certain legal proceedings and claims, which in the opinion of our management, adequate provisions have been recorded to cover the probable loss of those that can be reasonably estimated, while other claims are considered would not have material adverse effect, individually or in the aggregate, on our financial position, results of operations or cash flows.
-From January 1, 2022 to March 31, 2023, we have been subject to 271 cases in the PRC, 146 of which have been concluded.
-The aggregate amount of damages awards and settlements paid by us was RMB3.5 million.
+From January 1, 2023 to March 31, 2024, we have been subject to 268 cases in the PRC, 151 of which have been concluded.
+The aggregate amount of damages awards and settlements paid by us was RMB5.7 million.
 Government authorities may also impose administrative penalties on us if they find that we have infringed third parties' intellectual property rights.

 In November 2016, China Youth Book Inc. and Dewey Press LLC filed a claim against Tianying Jiuzhou and our company for intellectual property infringement of such work based on the above-mentioned finding of the National Copyright Bureau, and the related claim for damage was approximately RMB235.8 million, even though the actual income we generated from such work was less than RMB1,500.
 This claim was withdrawn by the plaintiffs in January 2018.
 In April 2018, we received notices from the local court that the plaintiffs have filed a lawsuit against us again for the same claim, with the related claim for damages reduced to approximately RMB99.8 million.
 In April 2020, we received the judgment from the local court, which ordered us to pay the plaintiffs a total of approximately RMB1.0 million as economic compensation and reimbursement of the plaintiff's reasonable expenses.
 After the plaintiff filed an appeal against the judgment made by the local court, the appellate court made the final judgment in December 2020 and upheld the local court's decision.
 Tianying Jiuzhou has subsequently paid a total of approximately RMB1.0 million in damages to the plaintiff and fulfilled its obligation under the judgment.
 In June 2021, the plaintiff applied for a retrial with the Supreme People's Court and the Supreme People's Court conducted a hearing on the matter of retrial.
-As of the date of this annual report, we have not received any notification from the Supreme People's Court with respect to the retrial and we cannot assure you that the Supreme People's Court will not order a retrial for this case.
+On April 7, 2023, the Supreme People's Court has rendered its decision and dismissed the plaintiff's application for retrial.